On problems equivalent to (min,+)-convolution: Introduction

 Let us first look at the place occupied by \minconv in the landscape of established hardness conjectures.
-Figure~\ref{fig:conjectures} shows known reductions between these conjectures and includes \minconv. \naivecitemany{Bremner}{necklaces} showed reduction from \minconv to APSP.
-It is also known~\cite{sparsity,abboud-comunication} that \minconv can be reduced to 3SUM (to the best of our knowledge no such reduction has been published before, and we provide the details in Appendix~\ref{sec:3sum}).
-Note that a reduction from 3SUM or APSP to \minconv would imply a reduction between 3SUM and APSP, which is a major open problem in the area~\cite{conjectures-survey}.
-No relation is known between \minconv and SETH or OV.
+Figure~\ref{fig:conjectures} shows known reductions between these conjectures and includes \minconv. \naivecitemany{Bremner}{necklaces} showed the reduction from \minconv to APSP.
+It is also known~\cite{sparsity} that \minconv can be reduced to 3SUM by using reductions~\cite{3sum1} and \cite[Proposition 3.4, Theorem 3.3]{weighted-subgraphs} (we provide the details in the Appendix~\ref{sec:3sum}).
+Note that a reduction from 3SUM or APSP to \minconv would imply a reduction between 3SUM and APSP, which is a major open problem in this area of study~\cite{conjectures-survey}.
+No relation between \minconv and SETH or OV is known.

-In this paper we study three broad categories of problems.
+In this paper, we study three broad categories of problems.
 The first category consists of the classic \knapsack and its variants, which we show to be essentially equivalent to \minconv.
-This is perhaps somewhat surprising, given recent progress of Bringmann~\cite{bringmann} for \subsetsum, which is a special case of \knapsack.
-However, note that the Bringmann's algorithm~\cite{bringmann} (as well as in other efficient solutions for \subsetsum) is build upon the idea of composing solutions using the $(\vee,\wedge)$-convolution, which can implemented efficiently using Fast Fourier Transform (FFT).
-The corresponding composition operation for \knapsack is \minconv (see Appendix~\ref{knapsack-bringmann} for details).
+This is perhaps somewhat surprising given the recent progress of Bringmann~\cite{bringmann} for \subsetsum, which is a special case of \knapsack.
+However, note that Bringmann's algorithm~\cite{bringmann} (as well as other efficient solutions for \subsetsum) is built upon the idea of composing solutions using the $(\vee,\wedge)$-convolution, which can be implemented efficiently using a Fast Fourier Transform (FFT).
+The corresponding composition operation for \knapsack is \minconv (see Section~\ref{knapsack-bringmann} for details).

-The second category consists problems directly related to \minconv.
-This includes decision versions of \minconv, and problems related to the notion of subadditivity.
-Any subadditive sequence $a$ with $a[0] = 0$ is an idempotent of \minconv, so it is perhaps natural that these problems turn out to be equivalent to \minconv.
+The second category consists of problems directly related to \minconv.
+This includes decision versions of \minconv and problems related to the notion of subadditivity.
+Any subadditive sequence $a$ with $a[0] = 0$ is an idempotent of \minconv; thus, it is perhaps unsurprising that these problems are equivalent to \minconv.

-Finally, we investigate problems that have previously been shown to be related to \minconv, and contribute some new reductions, or simplify existing ones.
+Finally, we investigate problems that have previously been shown to be related to \minconv and then contribute some new reductions or simplify existing ones.
 Moreover, some of the results of this paper have been published independently by \citet{kunnemann-icalp2017} at the same conference.